-With the global Software-as-a-Service revenue projected to hit $16 billion this year, and then $22 billion by 2015, it’s tempting to jump in and develop your own SaaS business.
-So we’ve collated tips from proven SaaS entrepreneurs to try and provide some basic pointers of how to succeed.
+With the global Software-as-a-Service revenue hitting $16 billion this year, and then $22 billion by 2015, it’s tempting to jump in yourself and develop your own SaaS business.

-Our company Time Doctor is also a SaaS business and we’re fascinated by the industry and by examples of successful SaaS business.
+Our company Time Doctor is also a SaaS business and that’s how we’re fascinated by the industry and by examples of successful SaaS startups.

-Jon Miller, VP of Marketing and co-founder of Marketo
+VP of Marketing and co-founder of Marketo says…

 “Maintain a Healthy Balance”